BlancheBerneron/GreenPeace.github.io/index.md

 {: .box-note}

-#### Now let's turn to understanding the data!
+#### Now let's turn to analyzing the data!

-<center> <h1>Is conversion about Climate Change constant over time?</h1> </center>
+<center> <h1>Is conversation about climate change constant over time?</h1> </center>

-### Frecuency of Climate Change Quotes
-Let's start really brodly by analysing the evolution of climate change quotes in the last 5 years.
+Let's start broadly by analysing the evolution of climate change quotes in the last 5 years:

 <div class="flourish-embed flourish-chart" data-src="visualisation/8162290"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
- **Figure 1:** Number of quotes about climate change over time.
+ **Figure 1:** *Number of quotes about climate change over time.*

-The major local and global peaks observed on the graph are the following:
+We see that the climate change discussion has evolved over the years, featuring several peaks that correspond to key events taking place globally.
+We aim to track these key events by analyzing events that took place throughout the years.

-* November 2015 : According to WikiTimeline "Pope Francis encourages bishops from around the world to sign an appeal to world leaders, meeting in Paris next month, for crucial climate change talks."
+* November 2015 : According to WikiTimeline, "Pope Francis encourages bishops from around the world to sign an appeal to world leaders, meeting in Paris next month, for crucial climate change talks."
-* June 2017 : Accordint to WikiTimeline the 1st of June "United States withdrawal from the Paris Agreement"
+* June 2017 : According to WikiTimeline, the 1st of June "United States withdrawal from the Paris Agreement"
-* June 2019:  Accordint to WikiTimeline "The House of Representatives of the Netherlands passes the final bill of the climate agreement.
+* June 2019:  According to WikiTimeline, "The House of Representatives of the Netherlands passes the final bill of the climate agreement.
 The goal of the accord is to have the level of greenhouse gasses in the atmosphere in 2030 the same as the level of greenhouse gasses in the atmosphere in 1990."
-* September 2019:  According to WikiTimeline "Millions of young people take to the streets and numerous businesses worldwide go on strike days before the UN Climate Summit, demanding that further action be taken to confront climate change."
+* September 2019:  According to WikiTimeline, "Millions of young people take to the streets and numerous businesses worldwide go on strike days before the UN Climate Summit, demanding that further action be taken to confront climate change."

-Can we trust our gut?
-Let's find out.

 ### Main Topics of Climate Change

 {: .box-}
-**Technological aside:** Thanks to LDA we are able to determine different topics in Climate Change Quotes!
+**Technological aside:** Thanks to LDA we are able to determine different topics within the climate change quote!

+If there is one thing Greenpeace knows it's that the way climate change is invoked can vary widely.
+Some people may focus on its business implications, others will be more concerned with the environmental consequences.
+To better grasp this nuance, we run topic modelling to uncover some of the latent concepts that are invoked with climate change.
+Below are the thirty topics we found, alongside the top 20 words for each topic.

 <div class="flourish-embed flourish-hierarchy" data-src="visualisation/8156209"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
- **Figure 2:** Topics generated by LDA algorithme with constraint: 30 topics to find.
+ **Figure 2:** 30 topics and the top 20 words in each topic.

-We observe a diversity of subtopics like financial, environmental, society, political aspects and many more.
-These topics uncover the subtext that is present when climate change quotes are invoked.
+We observe a diversity of subtopics like financial, environmental, society, political aspects and many more. **These topics uncover the subtext that is present when climate change quotes are invoked.**

 By understanding the issues that are intrinsic to climate change, we will be able to see which issues have been raised at which time.

-### Topic Trough time
+### Evolution of topics over time

 <img src="assets/plots/topic_evolution.png" alt="topic distribution" width="600"/>

-**Figure 3:** Topics generated by LDA algorithme with constraint: 30 topics to find.

-This could already give us a hint of topics observe in the peaks.
-As expected we observed that the Paris agreement was a hot topic in November 2015!
-But not only, sustainability as well.

-Ok, let's check by date.
-The semantics of the Eurozone was the main topic of climate change for the first month.
-As sustainability for the second part of the year.

-Do not pay much attention to the white lines that appear in 2016.
-It seems that the database has some data missing.
+**Figure 3:** *Monthly occurance of topics between 2015 and 2020.
+The database is missing data for a few months in 2016.*

+Tracking the evolution of climate interest reveals hot-topics and how they evolve.
+For example, while the Paris Agreement was a hot-topic in November 2015 and 2017 (when Trump pulled out), its interest declined in other months.
+On the other hand, interest for sustainability and finance tends to persist more consistently.
+Additionally, the Eurozone and Europe were key issues with climate change in the beginning of 2015.

-For the next period we see that the main topics of climate change (gases, impact on vulnerability, power, footprint and sustainability ) are pretty constant over time.
-But topics related to events like the Paris Agreement,  the strikes in 2019 or even what Trump said are hot topics when the event occurs but it is not constant over the timeline.
+In general, we find that pressing issues like gases, impact on vulnerability, power, footprint and sustainability have a lasting interest.
+But topics related to events like the Paris Agreement, the strikes in 2019, or even what Trump receive less consistent attention.

-### Is there an increasing tendency on climate change quotes frequency?
+### Are more people talking about climate change?

-When performing a linear trend curve, we observe a minimal increase of quotes per month, not statistically at all.
-Indeed the slope is very low so it seems that the climate change discussion has not increased through the years.
-However, we observe that events triggering conversation about this topic make picks in the graph whereas in the periods of time with no events, climate change is not much quoted.
-This high variation on the number of quotes is responsible for the low slope through the years.
+We performed a linear trend curve and observed a minimal increase of quotes per month that was not statistically significant.
+Indeed, the flat slope indicates that climate change did not see a large increase throughout the years.
+Furthermore, the spikes in the graph reveal the events the trigger conversation about climate change.

 <center> <h1>Who talks about climate change? </h1> </center>

-Let’s now look into people that are most quoted in relation to climate change from the past 5 years.
+Over the last five years, here are the people that were most quoted in relation to climate change:

-_Are the most quoted people for climate change talk **only** about climate Change?_
+_Do the most quoted people talk mostly about climate change?_

 <div class="flourish-embed flourish-cards" data-src="visualisation/8165651"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
- **Figure 4:** Top most quoted speaker.
+ **Figure 4:** *Most quoted speakers.*

-It seems that is not the case, but still it is a hot topic!
-Indeed, in adverage a third of speakers' quotes are about climate change.
+It seems not!
+Surprisingly, on average a third of speakers' quotes are about climate change.

-*Do you see a trend between most quoted speakers?*
+*Are there trends between the most quoted speakers?*

-You want to say that Politics speakes more about climate change, right?
-But if we observe Occupations of most quoted speakers about climate Chnage over top occupation of most quoted speakers we have the following graph:
+To answer this question we delve into the backgrounds of the speakers on climate change.
+Metadata on the speakers was extracted from Wikidata, a large knowledge base containing volunteer-inputed information about entities.
+Connecting to Wikidata is computationally intensive so we limited to the top 100 speakers about climate change, and the top 100 speakers in all of quotebank to study these dynamics.
+We assumed that by looking at how the top 100 speakers differ between these two groups, we could uncover what the average person who discusses climate change looks like, and how they deviate from the speaker-norm.

+In general politicians seem to be most quoted discussing climate change, followed closely by lawyers, businesspeople, and writers.
 <div class="flourish-embed flourish-hierarchy" data-src="visualisation/8163210"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-Politics are not significant quoted about only climate change!

-Ok, this wasn't faire, what about gender?
-Is there a gender that is quoting more climate change?
-<div class="flourish-embed flourish-chart" data-src="visualisation/8165365"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
-**Figure 5:** Top occupations among speakers.
+**Figure 5:** *Top occupations among speakers.*

-Yes, it seems than Man are more quoted, but it is also the case in the overall dataset, surprised?
-I don't think so?

-Ok, so in conclusion if you are a politic and male , be sure that you will be hearded.

-<center> <h1>What are the medias that publish the most climate change related topic?</h1> </center>
+<center> <h1>Who said "embedding"?</h1> </center>

-#### Connecting speakers and sites in an **al-gore-itmic embedding**.
+#### Connecting speakers and sites in an **al-gore-ithmic embedding**.

 Understanding climate change related quotes requires uncovering both the speakers and where the quote takes place.
 We develop a high-fidelity embedding of news sources where similarity is measured by commonality in who the site quotes. **Two sites are then close if they share a lot of speakers, and far away if they have little similarity in the speakers**.
 Simply put, this embedding is created through a latent semantic analysis (PCA on the tf-idf matrix), where the documents are sites and words are speakers.